 Historically, the availability of additional financial aid during summer has made it possible for more students to attend summer terms.
 In an effort to provide financial access to all students in the summer, campuses continue to set aside a portion of summer charges revenue for financial aid.
-In summer 2019, the last year for which complete financial aid data for summer enrollments are available, campuses provided 35,130 students with more than \$110 million in need-based financial aid during the summer, including \$92 million in grants and scholarships, \$1.1 million of which were Cal Grants.
+In summer 2020, the last year for which complete financial aid data for summer enrollments are available, campuses provided 42,960 students with more than \$125 million in need-based financial aid during the summer, including \$112 million in grants and scholarships, \$1.6 million of which were Cal Grants.
+These figures do not include COVID relief funding.

-The Budget Acts of 2019 and 2020 set aside \$4 million of the University's State General Fund (SGF) appropriation for summer financial aid to UC students who are both California residents (including students receiving an exemption from Nonresident Supplemental Tuition) and eligible for State financial aid.
-The availability of this funding in the future is contingent on continuation of these SGF revenues in 2022-23 and 2023-24 or an equivalent action by the State to fund summer Cal Grants.
+The Budget Acts of 2020 and 2021 set aside \$4 million of the University's State General Fund (SGF) appropriation for summer financial aid to UC students who are both California residents (including students receiving an exemption from Nonresident Supplemental Tuition) and eligible for State financial aid.
+The availability of this funding in the future is contingent on continuation of these SGF revenues in 2023-24 and 2024-25 or an equivalent action by the State to fund summer Cal Grants.